Guidance and Nurturing

 We spend time considering the changes in the natural order of things in the world around us.
 The changing of the weather, the trees, the animals, our gardens.
 These are all very real, tangible things that deeply engage children as they experience them in the here and now.
 Becoming curious and wondering come from observing every day things.

 Bringing a love of literature to our children is a gift that will serve them well in life.
-We are inspired by the use of literary walks as a teaching tool.
-We are taking the concept a step further by basing much of our curriculum and invitations to play around our current literary walk.
-Fueled by our shared love of children's literature, we will allow our literary walks to shape and form much of our curriculum for the year.
+We are inspired by the use of 'literary walks' as a teaching tool.

 Children love to create.
 Seeing a beautiful work that was made by their own hands gives a sense of satisfaction and builds self esteem.
 We provide opportunities everyday for children to experiment with different mediums.
-Our focus here is primarily on process art and creating useful items.
+Our focus here is on process, not on the 'end product'.